-A short (3-minute) discussion looking at how blade dicing remains the optimal solution for wafer singulation in most cases:
+A short video looking at how blade dicing remains the optimal solution for wafer singulation in most cases.

 Singulation is the process of dicing a silicon wafer into individual units and is a critical step in assembly and packaging.
 Dicing technology has continued to advance over the past two decades from blade dicing to laser dicing, to stealth laser, thermal laser separation, and plasma dicing.
 But sawing with blades remains the dominate